Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter8.md

 "On the contrary," Professor Aldrich said with a smile that didn't entirely hide his concern, "you've given the Academy something it hasn't had in years—a genuinely revolutionary magical development to study and protect.
 Though I should warn you that Professor Valdris has been asking very pointed questions about proper documentation of your experimental methodology."

 "I knew it!"
 Lin wailed.
-"He's going to make me write a formal thesis on 'Consciousness Awakening Through Polite Conversation,' and I don't even know where to begin with footnotes!"
+"He's going to make me write a formal thesis on 'Consciousness Awakening Through Layline Spirit Partnership,' and I still don't understand exactly which spirits respond or why they choose to help!"

 Getting from the wagon to Dean Margarethe's office required what Greta later described as "a tactical withdrawal through friendly but overwhelming territory."
 Tobi somehow convinced half the crowd to follow him to the other side of the courtyard with promises of a impromptu musical performance about their adventures, while Willi created a path by distributing what appeared to be an endless supply of her signature travel pastries from seemingly nowhere.

 "How do you do that?"
 Lin asked as they hurried toward the administrative building, Willi's bag somehow still producing fresh-baked goods despite having been on the road for hours.

 "Trade secret," Willi replied with a wink.
-"Though I will say it helps when the bag is properly grateful for the opportunity to be useful."
+"Though I will say it helps when you ask the bag to work with you instead of just expecting it to obey.
+Lin's been helping me understand my cooking tools better—how they want to be used, what feels right to them."

-"You awakened consciousness in your travel bag?"

-"I asked it to be helpful, and it decided being helpful was a good way to spend its existence.
-It's surprisingly philosophical for luggage."

-"You're all insane," Lin muttered, though she was smiling.
-"I accidentally awaken consciousness in emergency turnips, and suddenly everyone starts having philosophical conversations with their equipment."
+"Lin's been teaching you Witchcraft techniques?"

+"Not exactly," Lin explained, settling into stride between her friends.
+"Willi can't feel the laylines the way I do—most people can't.
+But I can help her understand when her tools are happy to cooperate versus when they're being forced into uncomfortable uses.
+It's more about respect and partnership than actual magic."

+"Like the difference between commanding and asking," Willi added.
+"Lin helped me realize my favorite mixing spoon works better when I acknowledge its preferences for clockwise stirring and gentle handling."

+"That's not consciousness awakening though," Lin clarified quickly.
+"That's just... paying attention to the natural properties and preferences that tools already have.
+Like learning to work with wood grain instead of against it."

-"That's the power of your example," Greta declared, holding the door to the administrative building open with a flourish.
-"You've shown us all that consciousness and communication are possible in the most unexpected places.
-Naturally, we've all become more attentive to the potential awareness around us."
+"Still sounds mystical to me," Greta declared, holding the door to the administrative building open with a flourish.
+"Though I suppose Lin could help me understand my armor's maintenance needs better."

-"Please tell me you haven't been trying to awaken consciousness in your armor."

-"Of course not," Greta said, then paused.
-"Though I did ask it politely to be extra shiny for our return, and it has been remarkably cooperative about maintaining its gleam despite three weeks of travel."

-"I'm going to be responsible for awakening consciousness in half the Academy's equipment, aren't I?"
+"I'm definitely going to be teaching partnership approaches to half the Academy, aren't I?"

 "Probably," all three of her friends agreed.